 What does the population of a given area look like?
 Is it filled with young singles or retirees?
 That’s what demographics tells you, and geo-enrichment can offer geocoding enhanced geographic information combined with demographics.

 How might you use demographic data?
 As with the previous example, demographics come in handy when you’re trying to decide where to open your business.
 A toy store likely won’t do well in an area populated by older people without children.

 Read our eBook

-Another fact you can learn about your customers from geocoding is liability or the probability of their risk.
+Another fact you can learn about your customers from geo addressing is liability or the probability of their risk.
 Matching a customer’s address to a point on the map gives you insight into where a building is located, which is especially helpful for insurers.

 For instance, someone who lives near a river is likely to file claims for flood damage, especially if there’s poor infrastructure in that area.
 People living near a fault line will likely file claims for earthquake damage.
 Understanding how geography plays a role in the claims process helps you prepare.

 An address is a powerful piece of information.
-Location intelligence, which includes the fields of geocoding and geo-enrichment, allows you to garner valuable location-based data.
+Location intelligence, which includes data validation, geo addressing, and data enrichment, allows you to garner valuable location-based data.
 These technologies help you learn more about your customers to make better business decisions.
-Spectrum Global Geocoding can help you harness the power of addresses.
+Geo Addressing can help you harness the power of addresses.